 From this information we can take an educated guess which saddles to bring to your test ride.
-At NSC we have upwards of 250 saddles so there are plenty to choose from and the above info is a necessity in selecting “possibles” and “probables” for you to try.
+At NSC - The English Sadde Co we have a wide range of different models and brands of saddle so the above info is a necessity in selecting “possibles” and “probables” for you to try.

-Next we get the extra dynamic of Movement and NSC strongly believe that you cannot adequately fit a saddle on a stationary horse Sometimes we now get a radically different picture and have to go back and change the saddles selected for others with slightly different features which will maintain better balance or stability.
+Next we get the extra dynamic of Movement and NSC - The English Saddle Co strongly believe that you cannot adequately fit a saddle on a stationary horse Sometimes we now get a radically different picture and have to go back and change the saddles selected for others with slightly different features which will maintain better balance or stability.

-NSC encourages trainers and instructors to participate at this crucial test ride process.
-Customers are often more comfortable if their trainer who knows their strengths and weaknesses has an input and particularly if a change in normal riding posture causes them to move out of their “comfort” zone.When a rider is still unsure at the end of this process and needs longer to evaluate NSC can often offer an extended test ride – this allows the customer to try the saddle in privacy for up to a week and a fee of $100 only is due if the saddle is returned – see our Customer Information Pack for all these details as well as our 4 Month Exchange Policy and the Part Exchange Policy on NSC saddles.
+NSC - The English Saddle Co encourages trainers and instructors to participate at this crucial test ride process.
+Customers are often more comfortable if their trainer who knows their strengths and weaknesses has an input and particularly if a change in normal riding posture causes them to move out of their “comfort” zone.When a rider is still unsure at the end of this process and needs longer to evaluate NSC - The English Saddle Co can often offer an extended test ride – this allows the customer to try the saddle in privacy for up to a week and a fee of $100 only is due if the saddle is returned – see our Customer Information Pack for all these details as well as our 4 Month Exchange Policy and the Part Exchange Policy on NSC saddles.

-NSC charge $150 including GST per horse assessment and this entitles you to an hour of our saddler/saddle fitter’s time at a suitable venue - after the hour we charge $20 per quarter of an hour.
+NSC - The English Saddle Co charge $150 including GST per horse assessment and this entitles you to an hour of our saddler/saddle fitter’s time at a suitable venue - after the hour we charge $20 per quarter of an hour.